-Over six weeks I will be doing a series of posts on six simple tips homeschool moms can do to rock homeschool and to have a wonderful year.
+This post is the fifth in a series of six simple homeschool tips moms can do to rock homeschool and to have a wonderful year.

-In the past four weeks, we worked on determining our why, what is important to us, envisioning our destination, checking the pulse to determine where we are today, and Mapping the Journey.
-Remember, our family and our educations are always works in progress.
-With knowledge of: why we are home-schooling, what is important, our envisioned destination, where we are now, mapping our journey, and laying a foundation, we need to consider momculture.
+In the past four weeks, we worked on determining our why, what is important to us, envisioning our destination, checking the pulse to determine where we are today, Mapping the Journey and and putting in place, a solid foundation.
+Remember, education is always works in progress.
+With all of this in place, we need to consider momculture.

 Momculture should be the first homeschooling tip!
 What is momculture anyway?
-Mom is the informal form of mother.
+Mom is an informal reference to mother.
 Culture is from the Latin word cultura, meaning growing, or cultivation.
 So, momculture would be the cultivation and personal growth of moms.
 If we are not taking care of ourselves, soon we will have nothing to give our families.
+Momculture is a way to avoid homeschool burnout and keep refreshed!

 1. Daily Choose to be a Mary, first thing in the Morning!